GKN

 GKN Steel renamed itself GKN during 1986 to indicate its shift away from steel production.
 Business activities were re-orientated around the aerospace, automotive and industrial services markets.
-In 1994, GKN purchased Westland Aircraft; the company later organised the latter's merger to form AgustaWestland and its sale to Italian defense firm Finmeccanica.
+In 1994, GKN purchased Westland Aircraft.
+The company later organised a joint venture of Westland's helicopter interests with Agusta to form AgustaWestland and its sale to Italian defense firm Finmeccanica.
 During November 1995, Dana Corporation purchased GKN's axle group; the two firms continued to operate joint ventures in the field for many years.

 During the early 2000s, it took over Tochigi Fuji Sangyo K.K, a Japanese manufacturer of differentials and driveline torque systems.
 During December 2011, GKN Aerospace Engineering services division was sold to product engineering firm Quest Global.
 In 2012, GKN acquired the Swedish aerospace engine specialist Volvo Aero.
-During 2018, Melrose Industries acquired GKN through a controversial £8.1 billion deal.
+During 2018, Melrose Industries acquired GKN with a £8.1 billion deal.

+Name

+The company's name is the initials of three early figures in its history: John Guest, Arthur Keen, and Joseph Henry Nettlefold.
+All three were key figures in the field of iron and steel during the Industrial Revolution.
+Ivor Guest sold the Dowlais Iron Company in Wales to Arthur Keen and Windsor Richards of Birmingham's Patent Nut and Bolt Company in June 1900.